dailystudio/tensorflow-lite-examples-android/tensorflow-litex/README.md

 It illustrates how to load a model, named "model.tflte", in **assets** directory.
 It also overrides the hardware delegation properly by using *device*, *numOfThreads*, and *useXNNPack* parameters.

 There is no limitation on the location where you put your model in.
 You can download it during the runtime and put it in your internal or external storage.
-Use **LiteModel.fromBuffer()** to load it from other place rather than assets directory.
+Use **LiteModel.fromBuffer()** to load it from another place rather than assets directory.

 ### 2. Wrap models into use cases
 Basically, after you load the model into memory through **LiteModel**, you can use it to run inference in your apps.
 For example,